daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 export default Footer;
 ```

-Just this once, I will show an ES5-equivalent code for this component in case you are still not comfortable with the ES6 syntax.
+Just this once, I will show an ES5-equivalent code for this component in case you are still not comfortable with the new ES6 syntax.
 Also, see [Using Alt with ES5](http://alt.js.org/guides/es5/) guide for syntax differences when creating actions and creating stores.

 ```js
 var React = require('react');